Iota Draconis: Properties

-Edasich is larger and more massive than the Sun, with 1.8 times the mass and nearly 12 times the radius.
-The spectrum matches a stellar classification of K2 III, indicating this is an evolved star that has exhausted the supply of hydrogen at its core and left the main sequence of stars like the Sun.
-With an expanded outer envelope, this giant star is radiating over 55 times the luminosity of the Sun at an effective temperature of 4,545 K. This temperature gives it an orange hue that is a characteristic of K-type stars.
+Iota Draconis is larger and more massive than the Sun, with 1.6 times the mass and nearly 12 times the radius.
+The spectrum matches a stellar classification of K2 III, indicating this is an evolved star that has exhausted the supply of hydrogen at its core and left the main sequence.
+It is currently on the red giant branch, fusing hydrogen in a shell around its helium core.
+With an expanded outer envelope, it is radiating over 50 times the luminosity of the Sun at an effective temperature of 4,504 K. This temperature gives it an orange hue that is a characteristic of K-type stars.
 It is rotating at a leisurely rate, with a period of around 434 days.
-It is about 1.15 billion years old.
+It is about 2.5 billion years old.

 In the past Iota Draconis has been suspected of variability.
 However, the star has been found to have a constant luminosity to within about 0.004 magnitudes.
 Hence, as of 2010, the variability remains unconfirmed.
 An excess emission of infrared radiation at a wavelength of 70μm suggests the presence of a circumstellar disk of dust; what astronomers term a debris disk.

+Edasich is the faintest star of which a color has been reported in pre-telescopic times.
+It was classified as an orange-red star.

 Planetary system

 The planetary companion discovered in 2002 was the first planet known to orbit a giant star.
-The habitable zone for this star lies in the range of 6.8–13.5 Astronomical Units, placing this planet well inside.
-The alignment of this planet's orbit may make it directly detectable via the transit method.
+It was noted that the alignment of this planet's eccentric orbit means it has about 11% probability of transiting its star.
 Another long-period planet or brown dwarf was discovered in 2021, and the true masses of both planets were measured via astrometry.